mongodb/specifications/source/crud/bulk-write.md

 }
 ```

-If any operations were successful (i.e. `nErrors` is less than the number of operations that were sent), drivers MUST
-record the summary count fields in a `BulkWriteResult` to be returned to the user or embedded in a `BulkWriteException`.
+Drivers MUST record the summary count fields in a `BulkWriteResult` to be returned to the user or embedded in a
+`BulkWriteException` if the response indicates that at least one write was successful:

+- For ordered bulk writes, at least one write was successful if `nErrors` is 0 or the `idx` value for the write error
+  in `cursor.firstBatch` is greater than 0.
+- For unordered bulk writes, at least one write was successful if `nErrors` is less than the number of operations that
+  were included in the `bulkWrite` command.

-Drivers MUST NOT populate the `partialResult` field in `BulkWriteException` if no operations were successful.
+Drivers MUST NOT populate the `partialResult` field in `BulkWriteException` if it cannot be determined that at least
+one write was successfully performed.

 Drivers MUST attempt to consume the contents of the cursor returned in the server's `bulkWrite` response before
 returning to the user.
 This is required regardless of whether the user requested verbose or summary results, as the